Redesigning the Job Search Experience for International Students

 Six months, structured around the Double Diamond framework.

-According to the internal data from Product Manager, from June to September it showed critical drops across key metrics::Daily Active Users decreased by 18%; Conversion rate from search to apply dropped by 15%;Abandonment rates rose steadily; Retention and engagement continued to decline.
+According to the internal data from Product Manager, from June to September it showed critical drops across key metrics: Daily Active Users decreased by 18%; Conversion rate from search to apply dropped by 15%;Abandonment rates rose steadily; Retention and engagement continued to decline.

+As shown in the figure below, this was the initial page design of Eth Tech.
 Developed using Bootstrap without proper design structure, the previous website struggled to resonate with users.
 And the team believed that the declining metrics were primarily due to the site’s outdated look and lack of a youthful, engaging tone.
 Based on this assumption, I was brought in to redesign and upgrade the overall design language

 I followed the Double Diamond framework to guide the entire project.
 This process helped ensure that every design decision was grounded in user research and systematically refined.